cplagz/GarDoor-Car/README.md

 -WIFI_SSID
 -WIFI_PASSWORD
 -MQTT_SERVER
--MQTT_USER and MQTT_PASSWORD (only if you use authentication on your MQTT Broker -MQTT_PORT (only if you use a non-default port) -OTApassword (set your own password for this) -BlynkAuthToken (unless you disable Blynk) -ULTRASONIC_DIST_MAX_CLOSE
+-MQTT_USER and MQTT_PASSWORD (only if you use authentication on your MQTT Broker) -MQTT_PORT (only if you use a non-default port) -OTApassword (set your own password for this) -BlynkAuthToken (unless you disable Blynk) -ULTRASONIC_DIST_MAX_CLOSE
 -ULTRASONIC_DIST_MAX_CAR
 -RELAY_ACTIVE_TYPE
--
+-DHT_ENABLED (if using a DHT22)
+-DHT_TEMPERATURE_CELSIUS (if using a DHT22 and you use fahrenheit)

+Important!!
+After making any desired changes save the auth.h file.

 *IMPORTANT: No modification of the sketch code in GarDoor-Car-Vx.xx.ino is necessary (or advised, unless you are confident you know what you are doing and are prepared for things to break unexpectedly).*